Prevent Memory Loss: Exercise Your Brain to Keep Your Mind Active

 It is very important to keep your brain active.
 Here are some simple exercises that take a few minutes out of your day and help prevent memory loss.

 - The obvious one: play games.
 Any board game is OK such as Clue, Are You Smarter Than a 5th Grader, Monopoly, Pictionary to name a few.
 Card games are also very important.
 Or, computer games.
 It is important to have your brain do new things and not just do the same thing over and over like playing Bridge, or crossword puzzles.
 Most importantly, have fun while exercising the brain.

 - Switch it up.
 Here is a fun way, but challenging way to exercise the brain: If you wear your watch on the right hand, switch it to the left.
 Every week change your watch from wrist to wrist.
-Teach the brain to look to look at everyday things differently.
+Teach the brain to look at everyday things differently.
 Even think about a different way to drive to church, grocery store and work—get out of the ho-hum of doing the same thing the same way every day.
 Stop being a creature of habit.
 This one is guaranteed results!

 - Switch sides.
 Try this one: If you are right-handed, try writing with your left and vice a versa.
 Shave with your other hand or blow dry your hair with the non-dominant hand and see what has to happen for the brain to complete this exercise.
 Change hands with the phone.
 If you always talk on the phone with the same ear, then try the other one.
 The brain hears differently in each ear.

 - Go back in time.
 Pick an activity that you used to do in the past like playing jacks, shooting pool or maybe even jump rope or hula hoop.
 Don't be surprised if you need some extra practice.
 Most of all have fun and keep with the new activity until your skills return.